Real Time Dashboards¶

 An equivalent problem appears if you want to run a global query, such as the number of unique ip addresses which visited any of your client’s sites over the last month.
-Without HLLs this query involves shipping lists of ip addresses from the workers to the coordinator for it to deduplicate.
+Without HLLs this query involves shipping lists of ip addresses from the workers to the master for it to deduplicate.
 That’s both a lot of network traffic and a lot of computation.
 By using HLLs you can greatly improve query speed.

 First you must install the hll extension; the github repo has instructions.
 Next, you have to enable it: